 4. Venue/Supplier searching

 Decide how you are going to search for venues/suppliers, a specific directory?
 Magazines?
 Weddings fayres?
 Pinterest?
 Google search?
 Venue finder?
-Using too many can make you feel overwhelmed
+Using too many can cause wedding planning overwhelm.

 5. If you need help, get help